zikrach/ML_workshop/Instruction.md

 http://localhost:8896/notebooks/ML_Game_Scenario.ipynb
 ```

-## II. instruction for those who want to use an image was built by us.
+## II.
+Instruction for those who want to use an image was built by us.
 1. Download files from TBD
 2. Install Docker from https://www.docker.com/community-edition#/download
 3. Run in terminal in folder with ml_workshop.tar file: